davebulaval/BanditSum/README.md

 3. Download the Glove 100d(glove.6B.zip) [vocab](https://nlp.stanford.edu/projects/glove/)
 4. Rename the `glove.6B.100d.txt` to `vocab_100d.txt`
 5. Run `pickle_glove.py` to parse and pickle the Glove vectors.
-4. Create a data directory at the same level of the BanditSum repository and place the datasets as the following
+4. Create a data directory at the same level of the BanditSum repository and place the datasets as the following (also note where the vectors should be)
 ```bash
 .
 ├── BanditSum